sider/sider-docs/docs/custom-rules/tips.md

 - Read the maintenance operation manual _when you_ want scheduled maintenance for database migration.
 - Change the `DEFAULT_ARTICLES_ROWS` value in frontend code _when you_ change `DEFAULT_ARTICLES_COUNT` value in backend code.

 You may already have good documentation for these frequent operations.
 Sider helps you tell your teammate when they should read them.
-Do you remember how many times you’ve explained the same thing to new members?
+Do you remember how many times you've explained the same thing to new members?

 These rules can make your team more robust by sharing knowledge about operations.